jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     ValueError: 0 is not in list

-  I add the error to the list of Exceptions_ encountered
+  I add it to the list of Exceptions_ encountered

   .. code-block:: python